B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

   ``GCF_000007125-protein1``, ``GCF_000007125-protein2``, ..., ``GCF_000007125-proteinN``).

 .. note::
-	If a text file with a list of gene identifiers, one per line, is passed to the ``--gl`` parameter, the process will only perform allele calling for the genes in that list.
+	If a text file that contains a list of full paths or file basenames to loci FASTA files (including the ".fasta" extension), one per line, is passed to the ``--gl`` parameter, the process will only perform allele calling for the loci in that list.

 Outputs
 -------